alexmurray/ubuntu-security-podcast/content/episode/episode-207.md

         they are the CNA of last resort - <https://cveform.mitre.org/>
     -   BUT like all CNAs, they should be checking validating the information before assigning a CVE
-    -   MITRE even rejected the request by Daniel Bagder (cURL maintainer) to reject the CVE
+    -   MITRE even rejected the request by Daniel Stenberg (@bagder) (cURL maintainer) to reject the CVE
     -   clearly something is breaking down here
 -   Not only does this create a heap of work for the upstream projects (as mentioned by Risky Biz) but for all the downstreams like Ubuntu and other